jsbean/HarmonicNetwork/README.md

 Furthermore, you have the option of `undo`-ing and `redo`-ing any choices that you have made.
 Kids today have it so easy.

-##### `--oneshot (-o)`
+##### `--one-shot (-o)`

-The `--oneshot` flag (`-o` for short) tells the program that you only want to create a single tonic progression.
+The `--one-shot` flag (`-o` for short) tells the program that you only want to create a single tonic progression.
 That is to say, as soon as you get to the tonic (`I`) chord again, the game's up.

-If you don't call the `--oneshot` flag, you will choose new harmonies for the rest of eternity, or until you select the `done` option, your laptop battery runs out, or until the heat death of the universe.
+If you don't call the `--one-shot` flag, you will choose new harmonies for the rest of eternity, or until you select the `done` option, your laptop battery runs out, or until the heat death of the universe.
 Your call.

 ##### Installation